KiltedCode/khandaria-campaign/locations/pelachin.md

 A few day's journey to the north is the Rose Road, the main trading road that leads out of Lareven west to the Khandarian capital of Ur'guench.

-This village was the home of a young `Belsarin`, `Pylia`, and `Rin`.
-However `Belsarin` was actually born in a different village, Osskil, which is a little smaller, but much better farmland and more prosperous before the war.
+This village was the home of a young `Belsaran`, `Pylia`, and `Rin`.
+However `Belsaran` was actually born in a different village, Osskil, which is a little smaller, but much better farmland and more prosperous before the war.
 It was closer in toward the capital.

 [_return to locations_](/locations/)